 Our priority is to strictly protect the personal data of our employees and customers and the adequate risk protection mechanisms are subject to the periodic revision and update.
 The information on the personal data catalogs, kept in the Companies incorporated within the Group is available on official website of the Personal Data Protection staff.

 Health and safety at the workplace

-The legislation sets out minimum safety standards; we are trying to embrace internationally recognised best practices and to create a safe and healthy environment for our employees.
+The law sets minimum safety standards, the company seeks to adopt internationally recognized best practices and create a safe and healthy work environment for employees.